 Roberto Cervone has been a consultant at Lear since 2011.
 While at Lear, Roberto has worked on mergers, allegations of abuses of dominance and collusion and on follow-on private damages claims.
-Working on these cases Roberto has developed an in-depth knowledge of several industries, including: telecommunications, media, retail banking, consumer goods, retailing, beer, and automotive aftermarkets, oil refined products.
+Working on these cases Roberto developed an in depth knowledge of several industries, including: telecommunications, media, retail banking, consumer goods, retailing, beer, and automotive aftermarkets, oil refined products.

 Specialization is for insects (Robert A. Heinlein)